AdobeDocs/experience-platform.en/help/observability/home.md

 For more information on working with the API, see the [[!DNL Observability Insights] API developer guide](./api/overview.md).

-## Event notifications

-[!DNL Observability Insights] allows you to subscribe to event notifications regarding Adobe Experience Platform activities.
-By subscribing to events, you can set up your own downstream protocols for when a job has completed, if a certain milestone within a workflow has been reached, or if any failures occurred during the process.

-See the overview on [event notifications](./notifications/overview.md) for more information.

 ## Alerts

-[!DNL Observability Insights] can deliver alerts based on specific Observability metrics when a certain set of conditions in your Platform operations is reached.
-Unlike event notifications, these messages repeat over a pre-defined time interval until the conditions that triggered the alert have been resolved.
+Experience Platform allows you to subscribe to alerts based on specific Observability metrics when a certain set of conditions in your Platform operations is reached.
+An alert can take the form of one-time notification, or it can repeat over a pre-defined time interval until the conditions that triggered the alert have been resolved.

+By subscribing to alerts, you can set up your own downstream protocols for when a job has completed, if a certain milestone within a workflow has been reached, or if any failures occurred during the process.

 See the overview on [alerts](./alerts/overview.md) for more information.